sunjay/wolf-asm/docs.md

 * `.const NAME immediate` - declares a named constant that can be used in place of an immediate value.
 The immediate value will be substituted as-is for each instance of the name found throughout the file.
 The name may only be used in positions where an immediate would be valid.
+  * Scope: The constant name will be available for use in all statements after the `.const` directive.
+This includes statements in files included after the `.const` directive.
+Multiple declarations of a constant name can exist as long as they have the same immediate value.
+It is a warning to redefine a constant name with a different immediate value.
-The constant name must be distinct from all labels declared anywhere in the file.
-Constant names are available to all statements after the constant declaration.
-Constants can be redeclared with a different value later in a file or in an included file.
+  * Uniqueness: The constant name must be distinct from all labels declared anywhere in the program or in any included files.
-  Files added using `.include` may use these constants as long as they are included after the constant declaration.
-Warning: Included files may redeclare constants and this can lead to bugs.

 ## Static Data Declaration Syntax